 - 1 x dried bay leaf, split

-- 1 x beefsteak tomato of about 280g (9.87 oz) in weight, washed and sliced in half
+- 1 x beef tomato of about 280g (9.87 oz) in weight, washed and sliced in half OR the same weight tomatoes

 - 2 x medium garlic cloves, root end cut off, peeled and crushed or minced